 Mid-Mod

-Mid-mod style, also referred to as mid-century modern, took root after WWII, from the late 1940s to the mid-1960s.
+Midcentury modern style, also referred to as mid-mod, took root after World War II, from the late 1940s to the mid-1960s.
 Mid-mod is characterized by clean, sleek lines and an open feel, with a dash of Atomic Age flair.
 It’s a style enamored by the possibilities of the future.

-Also referred to as Spanish Colonial Revival, this style is most often associated with Southern California and Florida, however pockets of this curvy, stucco-clad genre exist around the country.
-You just have to know where to look.
-Painted tile, curved stairways, terra cotta roof tiles, belfries and turrets and arched doors and windows are hallmarks of Spanish Revival style.
+The most recent addition to OKC’s collection of Spanish Mission-style buildings is the Blessed Stanley Rother Shrine.
+Inside the 6,000-square-foot pilgrim center, visitors will find its museum and gift shop, both open daily.
+The museum highlights the story of Blessed Stanley Rother’s life and mission.
+Also referred to as Spanish Colonial Revival or Spanish Revival, this style is most often associated with Southern California and Florida.
+However, pockets of this curvy, stucco-clad genre exist around the country.
+Painted tile, curved stairways, terra cotta roof tiles, belfries and turrets, and arched doors and windows are hallmarks of Spanish Revival style.

-You won’t find a better example of Spanish Revival Architecture than Oklahoma City’s Paseo Arts District, specifically the two or so blocks of Paseo Blvd. between NW 29th St. and N. Walker Ave.
-An added bonus are the plethora of restaurants, artists’ galleries and shops now housed there.
+A fun, walkable example of Spanish Revival architecture is Oklahoma City’s Paseo Arts District, specifically Paseo Boulevard between NW 29th Street and N. Walker Avenue.
+An added bonus is the plethora of restaurants, artists’ galleries and shops now housed there, making the Paseo a great place to spend an afternoon or evening.

 Traditional

-Oklahoma City neighborhoods filled with exquisite traditional specimens are Heritage Hills, Mesta Park and Crown Heights.
+Oklahoma City neighborhoods filled with exquisite traditional specimens include Heritage Hills, Mesta Park and Crown Heights.

 Victorian

-A terrific example of Victorian architecture, specifically the Chateauesque/Queen Anne iteration, is the Henry and Anna Overholser Mansion.
-Another is the Maney Historic District and 1200 and 1224 N. Shartel Ave., which consists of three homes: Maney House, the Day House and the Smelser House.
+A terrific example of Victorian architecture, specifically the Chateauesque/Queen Anne iteration, is the Henry and Anna Overholser Mansion, 405 NW 15th St. Another is the Maney Historic District, 725 NW 11th St. and 1200 and 1224 N. Shartel Ave., which consists of three homes: Maney House, the Day House and the Smelser House.
 It’s the Maney House lovers of Victorian architecture will want to focus on.
 The others are significant but are executed in bungalow style (Smelser) and simple two-story frame (Day).